-Today (5th of June) is World Environment Day and the theme this year is, ‘Time for Nature’ and what a theme for this time in 2020.
+World Environment Day occurs every year on the 5th June and the theme this year was, ‘Ecosystem Restoration’ and what a theme for this time in 2021.

 Lockdown has brought many things to the forefront of our minds – and one of those has been the environment.
 Have you noticed how clear the air is and how loud the birdsong sounds while you have been in lockdown?